Labradoodle – Cuddly and Exceptionally Friendly with a Big Heart

 Coat and colour

-three hair types from fine curls to nearly smooth, in various colours such as beige white, brown, black or brindled
+three hair types from fine curls to almost straight, in many colours such as beige, white, brown, black or brindled

 Special features

-appropriate for people with dog allergies, if born with poodle fur (test prior to purchase)
+suitable for those with dog allergies if born with poodle fur (test before buying)

 Nature